Raising-hrx/MetGen/README.md

 ## Inference
 Follow the `./scripts/test_task1.sh`, `./scripts/test_task2.sh`, and `./scripts/test_task3.sh` to obtain the predictions based on the trained module and controllers.

-- Step1: select the checkpoint and the hyperparameters of reasoning algorithm using the dev split
+- Step1: select the checkpoint and the hyperparameters of reasoning algorithm using the dev split;
-- Step2: run the reasoning algorithm with the selected checkpoint and hyperparameters on the test split
+- Step2: run the reasoning algorithm with the selected checkpoint and hyperparameters on the test split.

 The predictions would be save in `.json` and `.csv` files.